Functional Training Exercises

 The Future of Physical Therapy

-Moreover, telehealth has expanded access to physical therapy services, allowing patients to receive guidance and support from therapists remotely.
-This flexibility is particularly beneficial for individuals with mobility challenges or those living in remote areas.
+Telehealth has made physical therapy more accessible by allowing patients to receive remote guidance and support, especially benefiting those with mobility issues or living in remote areas.